Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Background: Generative Adversarial Networks

 \subsection{Generative Adversarial Networks}

 A \ac{GAN} consists of two neural networks, a generator, $G$, and a discriminator, $D$.
 The generator is trained to generate samples from a target data distribution, and the discriminator attempts to distinguish between generated and target data samples.
-Specifically, the generator learns to map latent vectors, $z$, drawn from a multidimensional Gaussian distribution, $p_Z(z)$, to the generator distribution $p_g$, and the discriminator maps sample data, $x$, to $D(x)$, the probability that a sample belongs to the target distribution, $p_d$.
+Specifically, the generator, $G(z)$, learns to map latent vectors, $z$, drawn from a multidimensional Gaussian distribution, $p_Z(z)$, to the generator distribution, $p_g$.
+The discriminator maps sample data, $x$, to $D(x)$, representing the probability that a sample belongs to the target distribution, $p_d$.

-In the original \ac{GAN} formulation \cite{Goodfellow2014}, the generator and discriminator compete against each other in the form of a zero-sum game.
-If the discriminator is trained to optimality before each generator update, the original \ac{GAN} loss is equivalent to minimizing the Jensen-Shannon divergence between the target and generated distributions \cite{Goodfellow2014}.
-It was soon discovered that the original GAN model can suffer from training instabilities, such as diverging loss and mode-collapse.
-Subsequently, a large number of papers were published that attempted to address these shortcomings \cite{Creswell2018, Hong2019, Wang2019, Pan2019, Bond2021}.
+In the original \ac{GAN} formulation \cite{Goodfellow2014}, the generator and discriminator compete against each other in the form of a zero-sum game, although it was soon discovered that the original GAN model can suffer from training instabilities, such as diverging loss and mode collapse.
+Subsequently, a large number of papers were published that attempted to address these shortcomings; see Refs. \cite{Creswell2018, Hong2019, Wang2019, Pan2019, Bond2021} for reviews.